 Day 2 in Lisbon

 Another early start because you are heading out of central Lisbon and down to Belem.
 Hop on the 15E tram (usually a modern, big version, although I did see the odd miniature older version).
 It’s about a 20minute ride through the Lisbon suburbs until you reach Belem.
+There are also buses, but I do think the tram is the best way to get to Belem from Central Lisbon.

 Your first stop is the pretty 16th century Belem Tower.
 To get there from the tram stop, walk down the side street beside the hotel towards the river.
 There are very few places to cross the busy road and train line, but there is a pedestrian stairway just behind the hotel.